 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Veterans or active duty personnel looking for a home have the option of using a VA loan for financing.
-These types of mortgages, which are guaranteed by the federal government and available through lenders around the U.S., tend to offer attractive fixed-rate loans with no (or little) money down.
+Eligible veterans or active-duty personnel looking for a home can use a VA loan for financing.
+These types of mortgages, which are guaranteed by the federal government and available through lenders nationwide, tend to offer attractive fixed-rate loans with no (or little) money down.
 VA loans are also known for their more flexible credit score requirements.

 Here’s what a typical VA loan process looks like: